Operating System - Multi-Threading

 - Many to many relationship.

 The many-to-many model multiplexes any number of user threads onto an equal or smaller number of kernel threads.

 The following diagram shows the many-to-many threading model where 6 user level threads are multiplexing with 6 kernel level threads.
 In this model, developers can create as many user threads as necessary and the corresponding Kernel threads can run in parallel on a multiprocessor machine.
 This model provides the best accuracy on concurrency and when a thread performs a blocking system call, the kernel can schedule another thread for execution.

 Many to One Model

-Many to one model maps many user level threads to one Kernel level thread.
-Thread management is done in user space.
+Many-to-one model maps many user level threads to one Kernel-level thread.
+Thread management is done in user space by the thread library.
 When thread makes a blocking system call, the entire process will be blocked.
-Only one thread can access the Kernel at a time,so multiple threads are unable to run in parallel on multiprocessors.
+Only one thread can access the Kernel at a time, so multiple threads are unable to run in parallel on multiprocessors.

-If the user level thread libraries are implemented in the operating system in such a way that system does not support them then Kernel threads use the many to one relationship modes.
+If the user-level thread libraries are implemented in the operating system in such a way that the system does not support them, then the Kernel threads use the many-to-one relationship modes.

 One to One Model

 There is one-to-one relationship of user-level thread to the kernel-level thread.
 This model provides more concurrency than the many-to-one model.
 It also allows another thread to run when a thread makes a blocking system call.
 It supports multiple threads to execute in parallel on microprocessors.